Riotous Assemblies Act, 1956: Content of the Act

-Defines the powers of the Magistrate, as instructed by the Minister of Justice, to prohibit the planning and attendance of public gatherings in their district.
-It defines how the notice will be introduced to the district via newspapers, public notices or by oral communication.
-Defines the power of the Minister to serve notice on individuals prohibiting their attendance at these gatherings.
+Defines the powers of the Magistrate to prohibit the planning and attendance of public gatherings in their district.
+It defines how the notice will be introduced to the district via newspapers, public notices or by verbally.
+Defines the power of the Minister to serve notice on individuals prohibiting their attendance.
 Defines the penalty of prison and or fine for those who having been found guilty of planning, attending, or addressing a prohibited gathering.
 Guilt also included inviting a person to attend in writing, orally and or arranging the event.